drewm27/speakerrankings/portable/speakers/Hifuture-Soundpro.md

 layout: page
 title: Hifuture Soundpro Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Hifuture Soundpro ranks #95 out of 130 total Medium Size Portable Bluetooth Speakers Ranked.
+share-description: "The Hifuture Soundpro ranks #95 out of 130 total Medium Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Hifuture Soundpro ranks [#95 out of 130 total Medium Size Portable Bluetooth Speakers Ranked](/portable/medium/#95-hifuture-soundpro) for sound quality.
+The Hifuture Soundpro ranks [#95 out of 130 total Medium Size Portable Bluetooth Speakers](/portable/medium/#95-hifuture-soundpro) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #95 Hifuture Soundpro
 - Negatives: Not as deep bass as competitors.
 Muffled sounding